yy96/WhatsYourKindofMovie/index.md

 0.06192699109472035 | 0.06107418624610914 | 0.06015765571794681
 {: .tablelines}

-##### 3.2.3 Exploring Potential Correlations in Nodes' Attributes
+#### 3.2.3 Exploring Potential Correlations in Nodes' Attributes
 In this section we are aiming to the potential correlation by assigning relevant information as the attributes for the nodes.
 We are interested to find out the relationship between the active-ness of an user and the average ratings/sentiment scores he/she gives.The defintion for the terms used are as follow:

 ```
 Active-ness - It is defined by the number of distinct movies a particular user reviewed.
-Average ratings - It is the average ratings results for all the ratings the user has given.
+Average Ratings - It is the average ratings results for all the ratings the user has given.
-Average sentiment scores - Sentiment scores are calculated based on the tags given by the user.
+Average Sentiment Scores - Sentiment scores are calculated based on the tags given by the user.
 This is the average results for the sentiment scores derived from all the tags the user has given.
 ```

 We will approach the problem by building *Rating Netwok* and *Sentiment Score Network*.
 Beisdes the rules for the general network, the additional features for these new networks will be: